decentraland/decentraland-ecs-utils/README.md

 The `TriggerComponent` has the following arguments:

 - `shape`: Shape of the triggering collider area, either a cube or a sphere (`TriggerBoxShape` or `TriggerSphereShape`)
+- `data`: An object of type `TriggerData` containing several optional parameters to configure the behavior of the trigger area.

+The `TriggerData` type may contain the following parameters:

+- `onCameraEnter`: Callback function for when the player enters the trigger area
+- `onCameraExit`: Callback function for when the player leaves the trigger area
 - `layer`: Layer of the Trigger, useful to discriminate between trigger events.
 You can set multiple layers by using a `|` symbol.
 - `triggeredByLayer`: Against which layers to check collisions
 - `onTriggerEnter`: Callback when an entity of a valid layer enters the trigger area
 - `onTriggerExit`: Callback function for when an entity of a valid layer leaves the trigger area
-- `onCameraEnter`: Callback function for when the player enters the trigger area
-- `onCameraExit`: Callback function for when the player leaves the trigger area
 - `enableDebug`: When true, makes the trigger area visible for debug purposes.
 Only visible when running a preview locally, not in production.

 The following example creates a trigger that changes its position randomly when triggered by the player.